eernstg/dep-configured-imports/DEP-configured-imports.md

 ## Alternatives

 The syntax is deliberately simple.
-It allows tools to read the import statements without needing to understand any Dart semantics, only only simple syntax.
+It allows tools to read the import statements without needing to understand any Dart semantics, only simple syntax.
 Since string literals have no interpolations, all possible URI references that can be used for the import are statically known.
 Since tests are simple, the configurations necessary to trigger a specific import are easily derived.

 ### Condition expressions.

 An alternative would be a more expressive condition language, for example adding logical and/or operators to combine multiple tests.
 Any addition to the expression language will enable some new use-cases that would otherwise be harder (not necessarily impossible), but will likely also cause requests for further additions for new edge-cases that are almost handled.